What is a Radiologist?

 A radiologist is a vital member of your health care team.
 They work with your primary doctors and specialist consultants in order to determine the best imaging tests to diagnose your illness or symptoms.
 After the test is performed, the radiologist interprets the images and the results are discussed with or sent to your doctor in order to help arrive at a diagnosis.

-Skagit Radiology physicians are highly-trained and board-certified by the American Board of Radiology.
+Skagit Radiology physicians are highly trained and board-certified by the American Board of Radiology.
 Our radiologists have special fellowship training in a variety of sub-specialties as well as specific areas of expertise.
-With our high-speed teleradiology connection, the on-site radiologist is able to consult with specialists at any of our facilities to provide timely and relevant reports.
+With our high-speed teleradiology connection, our on-site radiologist is able to consult with subspecialist colleagues at any of our facilities to provide timely and relevant reports.